After LOTS of research, my team and I have put together a list of the BEST compact binoculars you can buy in 2018 (so far).

 Looking trendy and tough in yellow, these mini binoculars have a lot of things to offer.
 It has lifetime warranty and 30-day return period, which are always welcome.
 It is weatherproof and water-resistant, making it perfect for a rough outdoor adventure.

-At about $45, it’s not cheap.
+It’s not so cheap.
 However, it’s also far from being in the unreasonably priced level.
 And with a magnification of 10x, it is a powerful little thing.

 Eyeglass wearers might not find this the most comfortable to use.
 It has eye relief of 10mm.
 However, its eyepieces have rubber covers that can be folded back so if you wear spectacles, they would rest comfortably on the eyepieces.